 An interesting part to note, while the test score is out of a possible 1000 points in the Elsevier results page, it notates a recommended score of 900.
 And, it also shows a class average of 531.
-That class was not the same for someone else I spoke with, who took the test on another day as their class average showed a 348.
+That class score was not the same for someone else I spoke with, who took the test on another day.
+Their class average showed a 348.

 This quizlet set as a wonderful collection of questions formatted as you would see them on the exam: here.

-Overall, some people have also found the book “Fundamentals Success A Q&A Review Applying Critical Thinking to Test Taking” to be helpful.
+Some people have also found the book “Fundamentals Success A Q&A Review Applying Critical Thinking to Test Taking” to be helpful.
 Unfortunately while I don’t have any personal experience with this book, I’ve seen it recommened across several different websites.
-I think if you can go through several quizlet sets, you might not necessary need it once you understand what they’re looking for you to prioritize.
+I think if you can go through several quizlet sets, you might not necessarily need it once you understand what they’re looking for you to prioritize.